Ponytail Palm Bonsai Care Guide

 Because this is not a traditional bonsai, you will not perform the normal pruning, shaping, and wiring that you would on a normal tree.
-The benefit is that the plant is very easy to care for and maintain.
+The benefit is that the Ponytail Palm bonsai is very easy to care for and maintain.

 Pruning of this plant involves trimming the leaves a bit to keep it looking fresh, removing dead or dry foliage in the process.
 Cutting the top off will typically force foliage growth out the sides, giving the plant that signature ponytail look.